-Val Bott has considerable experience of developing collections and interpretative concepts.
+Val Bott’s considerable experience of developing collections and interpretative concepts underpinned this aspect of her consultancy.
 She pioneered new approaches to community engagement in the 1970s and ’80s, creating and managing two new museums – Brent in 1977 and Wandsworth in 1986.
 She re-modelled the Passmore Edwards Museum in Newham in 1992, and her team won a Gulbenkian Award in 1993 for an innovative accessible natural trail at East Ham Churchyard.
 She set up a Community History team in Newham, which today flourishes as the independent Eastside Community Heritage.

 Val also advised on the successful HLF grant application and researched and wrote the script for the new Havering Museum in 2008/10.
 She has also created the first ever museum in a supermarket, for Sainsbury’s new Hertford store – The Brewery Story opened in the summer of 2012.

-This hands-on experience enables Val to advise upon museum interpretation and to create themes which capture visitors’ imagination, helping them to make meaning of the past.
+This hands-on experience enabled Val to advise upon museum interpretation and to create themes which capture visitors’ imagination, helping them to make meaning of the past.

 Advice to the Theatres Trust on the interpretation of Normansfield Hospital Theatre